Popping Pills, Ending Lives

 Our lives begin, of course, long before birth.
 Not open to dispute is the fact that every one of us began our lives at the moment of fertilization.
 How much do you know about your own beginnings?
 Let’s take a look at your history.

-At conception, sperm joined ovum to form a single cell which, miraculously, contained the genetic blueprint for every detail of your development: Sex, hair and eye color, height, skin tone and more.
+At fertilization, sperm joined ovum to form a single cell which, miraculously, contained the genetic blueprint for every detail of your development: Sex, hair and eye color, height, skin tone and more.
 Over the next week, you traveled through your mother’s fallopian tube to her uterus, implanting in the nutrient rich lining.
-Within 22 days, your heart was beating, and your spinal column, nervous system, kidneys, liver and digestive tract took shape.
-Within a few short weeks, you were about 1/4 inch long: already ten thousand times larger than when you began!
+By week five (only 21 days after fertilization), your heart was beating.
+By week six the foundation of your brain and nervous system had be laid.
+Your tiny heart was already pumping blood, and beated about 100 times a minute.
+You were 1/8 of an inch long.

 The United States Food and Drug Administration (FDA) approved RU-486 as a chemical method to end the life of a developing unborn child on September 28, 2000.
 On that day, the FDA stepped out of the healing business and into the killing business.
 Under former President George H.W.
 Bush, RU-486 was banned from the United States.
 Its deadly effects could not kill unborn humans and could not injure women.
 But under the Clinton Administration, RU-486 was welcomed to America, welcomed to slaughter innocent lives, welcomed to haunt women who regret aborting their unborn children, and welcomed to disintegrate families in America.